 Where do you keep the trophy?
 In my studio bookshelf.

 What languages do you speak fluently?
-Chinese and English.
+Mandarin and English.

 What’s your favorite slang phrase in English?
 What goes around comes around.